Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

 of transport functors; again by Lemma \ref{lem6} this defines an isomorphism

 of circle bundles with connection, which is the last ingredient of the bundle gerbe.
-The pentagon identity \erf{3} infers the associativity condition on $\mu$.
+The coherence axiom of \cite[Definition 2.2.1]{schreiber6} implies the associativity condition on $\mu$.
 This shows that $(B,L,\nabla,\mu)$ is a bundle gerbe with connection.
-We remark that the descent datum $\psi$ has been forgotten.
+The descent datum $\psi$ has been forgotten by this construction.

 Using Lemma \ref{lem6} in the same way as just demonstrated it is easy to assign bundle gerbe 1-morphisms to descent 1-morphisms and bundle gerbe 2-morphisms to descent 2-morphisms.
-Here the conditions \erf{5} and \erf{6} on the descent 1-morphisms translate one-to-one to the commutative diagrams \erf{43} and \erf{45}.
-Most naturally, the composition law of morphisms between bundle gerbes (which we have not carried out above) is precisely reproduced by the composition laws of the descent 2-category $\transsmooth{i_{S^1}}{2}{}$.
+Here the coherence conditions of \cite[Definitions 2.2.2 and 2.2.3]{schreiber6} translate into the commutative diagrams \erf{43} and \erf{45}.
+The composition for 1-morphisms and 2-morphisms of bundle gerbes (which we have not carried out above) is precisely reproduced by the composition laws of the descent 2-category $\transsmooth{i_{S^1}}{2}{}$.
+This defines the 2-functor of Proposition \ref{prop:bgrb}.

-It is evident that the 2-functor we just have defined is an equivalence of 2-categories, since all manipulations we have made are equivalences according to Lemma \ref{lem6} and Theorem \ref{th1}.
-We only remark that the descent datum $\psi$ can be reproduced in a canonical way from a given bundle gerbe using the existence of dual circle bundles, see Lemma 1 in \cite{waldorf1}.
+It is evident that this 2-functor is an equivalence of 2-categories, since all manipulations we have made are equivalences according to Lemma \ref{lem6} and Theorem \ref{th1}.
+It remains to remark that the descent datum $\psi$ can be reproduced in a canonical way from a given bundle gerbe using the existence of dual circle bundles, see Lemma 1 in \cite{waldorf1}.
+This finishes the proof of Proposition \ref{prop:bgrb}.

-Summarizing, bundle gerbes with connection are precisely the descent objects of transport 2-functors with $\mathcal{BB}S^1$-structure and values in $\mathcal{B}(S^1\text{-}\mathrm{Tor})$.
-This equivalence clearly commutes with the refinement of surjective submersions.
-Hence, as a consequence of Theorem \ref{th4} we have